RicardoIT-Web/diners-3star-restaurant/README.md

 #### The Register page
-The registration page a designed to be light on the eyes to the User.
+The registration page is designed to be light on the eyes to the User.
 There are 3 cards above the registration form which aim to remind the customers of the speacial services available to them should they wish to take advantage.

 ![Register page](/media/wireframes/register_page_wf.jpg)